KarimHassanieh/Udacity-RoboND-Project2-Pick-Place/Readme.md

 5 | pi | 3 | 0 | Theta 5
 6 | -pi| 3 | 0 | Theta 6
 7 | 0 | 3 | 0.303 | 0

+The homogenous transformation was then calculated by inserting the below formula to have transfomation from i-1 to i , in order to obtain the overall transform between the base_link and gripper_link the consecutive transformation matrices were multiplied (T base to gripper = Tbase to 1 * T 1 to 2 * T 2 to 3 * T3 to 4 * T5 to 6 * T 6 to gripper)
+![alt text][image2]

 #### 3. Decouple Inverse Kinematics problem into Inverse Position Kinematics and inverse Orientation Kinematics; doing so derive the equations to calculate all individual joint angles.

 And here's another image!